LukeyoutheU Essay 5

 And so it went.
 As it has dozens (more honestly hundreds) of times before.
 I found reasons, good enough reasons, to delay what I knew knew knew was the most important thing for me to do.

 Writing may or may not be the most important thing for you to do, dear reader.
-(If it is or isn't, I do recommend the pain/ joy of writing as an effective way of finding out what one thinks.)
+(Whether it is or isn't, I do recommend the pain/ joy of writing as an effective way of finding out what one thinks.)
 Your most important thing doesn't have to be writing.
-It could be cleaning that house or fan, or calling that friend; or being on time for your job, earning money at your job; taking care of your child by watching her at her first basketball game.
+It could be cleaning the house or bathroom fan, or calling that friend; or being on time for your job, earning money at your job; perhaps it is taking care of your child by watching her today at her first basketball game.
 Or working on that painting, or fixing that dinner; or going to the dentist and finally getting that bothersome tooth checked out.

 What's the most important thing for me to be doing (writing) has often been pushed to the side.
-I've had a tendency to say to myself, and to others, that writing is the most important thing for me to do but then not actually do it.
-As if by proclaiming it most important I somehow get out of doing it.
-So I've promised myself, and others, but haven't delivered.
-This repeating action makes the situation worse than if I hadn't promised myself, or others, in the first place.
+I've had a tendency to say to myself, and to others, that writing is the most important thing for me to do but then, hours later, catch myself not actually do it.
+As if by proclaiming it the most important I somehow get out of doing it.
+I've promised myself, and others, but haven't delivered.
+This repeating action, of course, makes the situation worse than if I hadn't promised myself, or others, in the first place.
 It makes me, at best, undependable; and, at worst, a liar.
 A liar to myself, and others.

 I believe myself a writer.
-I've got the "be" part down, let myself know since I was fifteen that "I am a writer."
-I have not greatly followed through with the "live" part, though.
+I've got the "be" of "be-lieve" down: I've told myself since I was fifteen (and others) that "I am a writer."
+I have not greatly followed through with the "lieve" part, though.
 Isn't that what belief, be-lief, be-live is about?
 Believing in thought and action both?
 Thinking and then also doing?

 I have to write.
 It is my most important thing.
 What I write I want to be of use to others.
 To be of use to you, dear reader, to you now reading this.
 A particular piece or even the sum of what I've ever written may or may not be of use to you, or others.
 Ever.
-But even more I have to write because it is the most important thing for me to do.
-Most important for me and most important for my relationship with the Universe.
+But I have to write because it is the most important thing for me to do.
+The most important for me and the most important for my relationship with the Universe.

 My question to you, and I ask because you are smart enough and self aware enough to consider: what is the most important thing for you to be doing?
 What do you believe, be-live?
 Are you being and living it?